 Somerset Maugham, whose output was huge, told an amazed admirer that he only worked four hours a day.
 “Only four hours,” he admonished, “but never less.”
 Consistency is all – but each will have his own voodoo.

-So where do you start with a screenplay?
+So where do you start a screenplay?
 With a treatment, step outline, improv – or by just plunging in?
 I can’t tell you what will work for everyone, but I can tell you what works consistently for the writers I work with.

 Some people start with a character, but no particular story.
 I advise them to write a scene that puts their character under stress.
 Hemingway defined courage as grace under pressure – what qualities does your character reveal when the going gets tough?
 How can you create a journey for them that brings out their inner qualities?